Dynamit/go-micro/mysql/README.md

 ## Environment Variables

 The following environment variables must be set in order for the MySQL package to locate the MySQL server.
-These are typically set my labeling your MySQL docker container "MySQL" and linking it to your go application container.
+These are typically set my labeling your MySQL docker container "mysql" and linking it to your go application container.

 ```
 MYSQL_PORT_3306_TCP_ADDR